apple/foundationdb/design/dynamic-knobs.md

 coordinators command.
 The change coordinators command is not considered successful until the configuration database is readable on the new coordinators.
-If the configuration database has been disabled server-side via the ``-no-config-db`` command line option, the coordinators will continue to serve the configuration interface, but will reply to each request with an empty response.
+If the configuration database has been disabled server-side via the ``--no-config-db`` command line option, the coordinators will continue to serve the configuration interface, but will reply to each request with an empty response.
 Client-side changes are no longer necessary when disabling the configuration database.

-Optionally, the client liveness check of the configuration database can be prevented by specifying the ``-no-config-db`` flag when changing the coordinators.
+Optionally, the client liveness check of the configuration database can be prevented by specifying the ``--no-config-db`` flag when changing the coordinators.
 For example:

 ```